 - Vermont Student Assistance Corporation Annual Meeting

-- It’s the End of the Web as We Know It (And I Feel Fine!) – examines the future direction of the web, the implications for higher education, and the new opportunities for communicating and providing services to all constituents.
+- It’s the End of the Web as We Know It (And I Feel Fine!) – examines the future direction of the web and digital, the implications for higher education, and the new opportunities for communicating and providing services to all constituents.

 - Join the Conversation: Social Media in Higher Education – provides an in-depth look at how higher educational institutions can leverage the full power and potential of social media.